akspa0/floppyai/README.md

 - LLM Enhancements: Customize prompts or integrate more models via LM Studio; tune per‑disk narrative schemas as needed.
 - See [`docs/roadmap.md`](docs/roadmap.md) for the roadmap.

-For issues, ensure running from src/ or use `python -m FloppyAI.src.main` from FloppyAI/.
+For issues, ensure running from the repository root and use `python FloppyAI/src/main.py` (or module mode as an alternative).